ivop/atari8080/README.md

 the Atari 130XE computer.

 It implements a minimal BIOS in C by interceping OUT (n),A and runs vanilla CP/M 2.2.
-There's no proper terminal handling yet.
-Just plain line input that gets fed character by character to the running OS.
+Terminal handling is done in raw mode, so control characters work like expected.
+Ctrl-X exits the emulator.
 Emulated disk is an IBM 3740 but without sector skew.
 Eventually it'll run off an Atari drive or a simulated peripheral (SIO2SD, SIDE).